 - Allow cookies to cool, then dip into powdered sugar.
 Set on wire rack to continue cooling and to set, then dip the cookies a second time.

-- Chill the dough to get the butter cold to prevent spreading.
+- Chill the dough, this gets the butter nice and cold and prevents spreading.

-- Use silicone baking mats or parchment paper instead of a greased cookie sheet to prevent spreading.
+- Use silicone baking mats or parchment paper.
+Using a greased cookie sheet can cause the cookies to spread.

-- Roll the cookies twice in the powdered sugar, the sugar almost melts onto the cookie making it sticky with just one roll, the second roll ensures a nice powdered outside.
+- Roll the cookies twice in the powdered sugar.
+The sugar will almost melt into the cookie making it sticky with just one roll, the second roll ensures a nice powdered outside.

 Mexican Wedding Cookies